 Proverbs 27:17 tells us that "Iron sharpens iron, and one man sharpens another."
 Herein is the beauty of true Christian fellowship.
 Fellowship at Cliffwood nurtures fellowship in its body by providing:

 Wednesday Night Family Study.
 Each Wednesday we meet for a meal, prayer and study.
 Our meals starts at 5:45 p.m. and the study begins at 6:30 p.m.
-Right now we are working through Ligonier Ministries' video series on Paul's letter to the Galatians.
+Right now we are working through a video series by Media Gratiae called Puritan: All of Life to the Glory of God.
 If you've never visited Cliffwood and would like to come as a guest feel free to visit us on Wednesday night.
 We would be happy to have you join us.

 Agape Meals.
 Every time a month has five Sundays, we have a meal together following our morning worship services.

 Fellowship also happens informally as we linger after worship to talk and share with each other, or as we visit each other in our homes and practice hospitality.

 Cliffwood Presbyterian Church values and cultivates these kinds of interactions.
 We believe the body is strengthened by our relationships with one another.
 These allow us to comfort, encourage and, if needed, correct each other as we seek to glorify our great God together.